 To prevent such injuries, take care when participating in activities, including athletic events.
 To prevent injuries from happening again to the same finger, leave the splint on for the entire time the doctor has recommended.

-- For minor mallet finger injuries, splinting and surgery have been shown to have the same results.
+For minor mallet finger injuries, studies have shown that splinting and surgery have the same results.

 For More Information